Tanya-garg10/PermitFlow-AI-Powered-Construction-Compliance-Permit-Automation-Platform/README.md

 - server.ts: Express server and mock API routes
 - vite.config.ts: Vite configuration

-## 📝 Notes

-This project includes a demo-style permit automation experience with sample project data and simulated municipal review flows for presentation and development purposes.

 ## 🚀 Future improvements

 The journey of PermitFlow is just beginning.
 Future upgrades may include deeper government regulation integration, real document upload workflows, smarter AI scoring, and a more complete end-to-end permit management experience.